-Sharn Wordley has represented New Zealand in numerous Nation’s Cups and the 2008 Olympics.
+Sharn Wordley has represented New Zealand in numerous Nation’s Cups, the 2008 Olympics and is short listed to be on the 2018 WEG team.
 He has competed in 22 countries and was the young rider champion in New Zealand earlier in his career.
 Living in Europe, Wordley successfully competed in some of the world’s most prestigious shows, including CSIO5* Rome, CSIO5* Lummen, CSIO 5* Hickstead and many others.

 In 2004, Sharn moved to the USA, continuing to compete and has won over 35 Grand Prix competitions to date.
 He is currently ranked within the top 100 on the FEI Longines List and trains and competes daily on a Wordley Martin surface!
 In addition to his victories as a rider, Sharn has coached riders who have represented their countries in the Olympics, World Cup Finals, World Championships and the Pan American Games.